calvinlinz/world-builder/README.md

 - Stand-Ups (During Sprints as needed).
 - Attend weekly meetings with client

+**Will the meeting notes be recorded?**

+Yes....

+These can be found here...

 ## 5.0 Project Tools
 Our group intends to employ a combination of programming languages to complete this map generator project.
 Java will be utilised for implementing the general algorithm and other backend requirements, while React will serve as the platform for displaying and hosting the website.
 Depending on the complexity of the interactions between the two languages, we may opt to code purely in React or Java.
 Ideally, we would host this website once the project is successfully completed.